AKhalil22/WEB102/flashcards-app/README.md

 This web app: **insert description**

-Time spent: **2.5** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app displays the title of the card set, a short description, and the total number of cards**
+- [X] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [ ] Title of card set is displayed
+  - [X] Title of card set is displayed
-  - [ ] A short description of the card set is displayed
+  - [X] A short description of the card set is displayed
-  - [ ] A list of card pairs is created
+  - [X] A list of card pairs is created
   - [ ] The total number of cards in the set is displayed
-  - [ ] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+  - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
-- [ ] **A single card at a time is displayed**
+- [X] **A single card at a time is displayed**
-  - [ ] Only one half of the information pair is displayed at a time
+  - [X] Only one half of the information pair is displayed at a time
-- [ ] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
-  - [ ] Clicking on a card flips it over, showing the back with corresponding information
+  - [X] Clicking on a card flips it over, showing the back with corresponding information
-  - [ ] Clicking on a flipped card again flips it back, showing the front
+  - [X] Clicking on a flipped card again flips it back, showing the front
-- [ ] **Clicking on the next button displays a random new card**
+- [X] **Clicking on the next button displays a random new card**

 The following **optional** features are implemented:

 - [ ] Cards contain images in addition to or in place of text
   - [ ] Some or all cards have images in place of or in addition to text
-- [ ] Cards have different visual styles such as color based on their category
+- [X] Cards have different visual styles such as color based on their category
   - Example categories you can use:
     - Difficulty: Easy/medium/hard
     - Subject: Biology/Chemistry/Physics/Earth science

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] LeetCode Style Tagging!
+* [X] Multilevel Categorization
+* [X] Company Specfic Questions

 ## Video Walkthrough